ankurkaushal/diary/src/posts/keep-it-simple-stupid.md

 Here's to more simplicity and light bulb moments! 💡

-Also, shoutout to my partners Anthony & Sofia for these scenes!
+Also, shoutout to my partners Anthony & Sofia for these scenes & Josh Murray for teaching us the value of simplicity!